Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Introduction

 \section{Introduction}

-The growth of methods for precision health, as well as targeted advertising, has highlighted the importance of more refined information than average population treatment effects.
-Thus, estimating the heterogeneity of treatment effects has been widely discussed in the statistical and econometric literature.
-The estimation of treatment heterogeneity helps clinical professionals make decisions tailored to each patient's characteristics, or helps commercial companies to recommend personalised advertisements to their potential customers.

-To formalize our discussion of defining treatment heterogeneity, we use thethe potential outcome causal framework~\cite{Splawa-NeymanAPTA1990, RubinECETO1974}.
-The average treatment effect (ATE) is a fundamental parameter in causal inference that help researchers evaluate the influence of treatment on the whole population (note, we will stick with using "treatment" as the variable of interest, but it could also be a health exposure or more general interventions).
-One simple method is to stratify the data by one or more covariates and estimate the ATE in each subgroup of the population.
-In addition, people consider the treatment effect conditioning on the full covariates set, which reflects the individual level effect given all support covariates~\cite{HahnRPSE1998, HeckmanSETE2005, WagerEIHTJ2018}.
-In this artical, we refer these two types of treatment effect as conditional average treatment effect (CATE). \\
+The growth of methods for precision health, as well as targeted advertising, have highlighted the importance of more refined information than average population treatment effects~\citep{MurphyODTR2003a, RothwellSarcJ2005, RosenkranzESACJ2020, SennITNDO2001}.
+As a result, understanding the heterogeneity of treatment effects has been widely discussed in the statistical and econometric literature~\citep{CuiEHTEA2023, DingDTEVJ2019, HeckmanMMOP1997, KunzelMEHTM2019, WillkeCTEHD2012, AtheyRPHCJ2016, WagerEIHTJ2018}.
+Estimation of heterogeneous treatment effects can help clinical professionals make decisions tailored to each patient's characteristics, or helps commercial companies to recommend personalised advertisements to their potential customers.
+To formalize our discussion of treatment heterogeneity, we use the potential outcome causal framework~\citep{Splawa-NeymanAPTA1990, RubinECETO1974}.
+The average treatment effect (ATE) is a fundamental parameter in causal inference that helps researchers evaluate the main effect of treatment on the whole population.
+One simple approach to understanding treatment effect heterogeneity is to stratify the population by one or more discrete covariates and estimate the ATE in each of the resulting subgroups.
+In general, when covariates are potentially continuous, there are other methods to estimate the conditional average treatment effects (CATE)~\citep{AbrevayaECATO2015, AtheyRPHCJ2016, WagerEIHTJ2018}. \\